neu-reseau/neupy/README.md

-# NeuArray: A Simple Numpy Clone in C
+# Neupy: A Simple Numpy Clone in C

+!(neupy)[logo.png]

 ## Overview

-**NeuArray** is a basic implementation of the fundamental features of the NumPy library written in C. It provides multi-dimensional array support and operations commonly used in scientific computing, machine learning, and data manipulation.
+**Neupy** is a basic implementation of the fundamental features of the NumPy library written in C. It provides multi-dimensional array support and operations commonly used in scientific computing, machine learning, and data manipulation.
 This project simulates the core array-based operations such as array creation, mathematical operations, reshaping, and matrix multiplication, offering a foundation for array manipulation in a style similar to Python’s NumPy.

 ## Features